SpaceX launches Starship on highest test flight, crash-lands

 Starship seemed to hit the mark or at least come close.
 There was no immediate word from SpaceX on how high it went.

 The full-scale, stainless steel model — 160 feet (50 meters) tall and 30 feet (9 meters) in diameter — soared out over the Gulf of Mexico.
 After about five minutes, it flipped sideways as planned and descended in a free-fall back to the southeastern tip of Texas near the Mexican border.
 The Raptor engines reignited for braking and the rocket tilted back upright.
-Upon touching down, however, the rocketship became engulfed in flames and ruptured, parts scattering.
+When it touched down, however, the rocketship became engulfed in flames and ruptured, parts scattering.

-The entire flight — as dramatic and flashy as it gets, even by SpaceX standards — lasted just over six minutes and 40 minutes.
+The entire flight — as dramatic and flashy as it gets, even by SpaceX standards — lasted six minutes and 42 seconds.
 SpaceX broadcast the sunset demo live on its website; repeated delays over the past week and a last-second engine abort Tuesday heightened the excitement among space fans.

+Musk called it a “successful ascent” and said the body flaps precisely guided the rocket to the landing point.
+The fuel tank pressure was low, however, when the engines reignited for touchdown, which caused Starship to come down too fast.

-Musk kept expectations low going into this first high-altitude attempt by Starship, cautioning earlier this week there was “probably” 1-in-3 chance of complete success.
+Musk had kept expectations low, cautioning earlier this week there was “probably” 1-in-3 chance of complete success.

+Amazon’s Jeff Bezos, who founded the Blue Origin rocket company, offered swift congratulations.

+“Anybody who knows how hard this stuff is is impressed by today’s Starship test.”

-Two lower, shorter test flights earlier this year from Boca Chica, Texas — a quiet coastal village before SpaceX moved in — used more rudimentary versions of Starship.
-Essentially cylindrical cans with cone tops and single Raptor engines, these early vehicles reached altitudes of 490 feet (150 meters).
+Two lower, shorter SpaceX test flights earlier this year from Boca Chica, Texas — a quiet coastal village before SpaceX moved in — used more rudimentary versions of Starship.
+Essentially cylindrical cans and single Raptor engines, these early vehicles reached altitudes of 490 feet (150 meters).
 An even earlier model, the short and squat Starhopper, made a tiny tethered hop in 2019, followed by two increasingly higher climbs.

+Wednesday’s test followed SpaceX’s latest space station supply run for NASA by three days, and the company’s second astronaut flight by less than a month from Florida’s Kennedy Space Center.

+Starship is actually the upper stage of Musk’s envisioned moon- and Mars-ships.
+It will launch atop a mega booster still in development known as the Super Heavy.
+The entire vehicle will tower 394 feet (120 meters) — 31 feet (9.4 meters) taller than NASA’s Saturn V rocket that hurled men to the moon a half-century ago.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.